-Figure 38: Interference as a function of elevation at the victim
+Figure 38: Interference at the victim UMTS Base Station in a worst case location (74 km offset from DA2GC Ground Station) as a function of elevation at the DA2GC GS

-The result in Figure 38 above is based on a DA2GC EIRP of 42.76 dBm which supports a C/N of 23 dB.
-It can be seen that the margin available here is 24 dB, noting that there is little or no difference between 3 km and 10 km altitude because the DA2GC ATPC affects OOB emissions as well as the main carrier level.
+The result in Figure 38 above is based on a DA2GC EIRP of 42.76 dBm which supports a C/N of 20 dB.
+It can be seen that the margin available here is 23.3 dB, noting that there is little or no difference between 3 km and 10 km altitude because the DA2GC ATPC affects OOB emissions as well as the main carrier level.

-The margin available is reduced to 12 dB if directional (12 dBi) DECT terminals are considered.
+The margin available is reduced to 18.5 dB if directional (12 dBi) DECT terminals are considered to be pointing directly at the aircraft with a 22 degree elevation.

+This result indicates that no guard bands are required and the full 20 MHz can be used by the DA2GC system without exceeding the UMTS base station protection criterion.

-Impact of DECT station on DA2GC AS
+Impact of DECT station on DA2GC GS

 Results